jacek6/prog-lang-classifier/README.md

  $ python pytorch_neural_models.py
 ```

+`csv` files with results of evaluation were pushed to root of repository.

 Each of these commands generates `csv` files with results of evaluation of model.

 ### Technical things to done